katherinew5896/sep11-freedom-project/blog/entry03.md

 ### My plans from here are

 So as I said the plan for the future is to make it so we can have some texture, make more levels, have it so we can talk to npc and when a npc finish ordering they sit down and after they leave when they eat.
+When we finish these steps we want to do more where you can go around the map and explore.
+You can maybe get different line of work.
+These are the plans for the future and hope that the game will be enjoyable.

 ## EDP